dickinson-comp378-jm/web/resources/index.md

 # Detailed schedule

+## Class 10

+Main topics for today: defining indexes and views.

+Most of the class session will be devoted to a lab on these topics: [views-and-indexes-lab.docx](class10/views-and-indexes-lab.docx)

 ## Class 9

 Main topic for today: SQL statements `exists`, `union`, `intersect`, `except`, `insert into`, `delete from`, `update`, `alter table`